okfn/ckanclient-deprecated/README.rst

   http://{your-api-key}@thedatahub.org/api/data/fffc6388-01bc-44c4-ba0d-b860d93e6c7c'

-Or you can set this in a section of your .dpmrc file in your home (~/) directory::
+Or you can set this in a section of your .ckanclientrc file in your home (~/) directory::

   [index:{hostname}]